mmehr1988/cautious-giggle/README.md

 ## Installation

-- Before cloning the repository, please ensure you have node.js installed as this is a command line application.
+- Before cloning the repository, please ensure you have node.js installed as this app requires the installing of npm packages.
 If you do not have node.js installed, start with steps 1 and 2.
 If you have node.js installed and confirmed, you can skip steps 1 and 2 and begin on step 3.

   1. [Node.js Download Page](https://nodejs.org/en/download/)